Anti-austerity marches turn violent across southern Europe

 DEEPENING RECESSION

-In Portugal and Greece - both rescued with European funds and under strict austerity programmes - the economic downturn sharpened in the third quarter, according to figures released on Wednesday.
+In Portugal and Greece - both rescued with European funds and under strict austerity programs - the economic downturn sharpened in the third quarter, according to figures released on Wednesday.

 Portuguese unemployment jumped to a record 15.8 percent while in Spain, one in four of the workforce is jobless.